mon148/-Real-Estate-Prices-prediction-with-Machine-Learning-A-Global-Housing-Analysis/README.md

 **Removed duplicates**
 **Filled the important columns that has missing values with the mean** **Removed Extreme Outliers**
 A lot more but to mention few.
-Over 35% of reson for the cleaning is to ensure the model that would be built using the cleaned data learn from reality not noise
+Over 35% of reason for the cleaning is to ensure the model that would be built using the cleaned data learn from reality not noise

-**What i discovered in the exploratoer data analysis stage** **Property that are furnished has a high premium price** **City-level differences are larger than country-level differences** **Aprtment and house really have geat in fluence on the price. i.e, they have the highest listing which is to say, apartment and duplex dominate the market.**
+**What i discovered in the exploratory data analysis stage** **Property that are furnished has a high premium price** **City-level differences are larger than country-level differences** **Aprtment and house really have great influence on the price. i.e, they have the highest listing which is to say, apartment and duplex dominate the market.**
 **Extracted text features helped differentiate property types better**

 This insights reveal real trends in the global real-estate pricing and they guild the model